-2.3 Wooded Areas
+2.3 Woodlands

-The Natural Heritage Assessment Guide for Renewable Energy Projects (MNRF, 2012a) defines a "woodland" as a "treed area, woodlot or forested area, other than a cultivated fruit or nut orchard or a plantation established for the purpose of producing Christmas trees, that is located south and east of the Canadian Shield".
-The HIWEC study area is located within the Canadian Shield; therefore, woodland features as defined by the REA process are not present within the HIWEC study area.
-Nonetheless, the identification of these features contributes to an understanding of the wildlife habitats present within the HIWEC study area.
-Therefore the presence, boundaries (determined by the dripline of trees) and characteristics of wooded areas (i.e., features meeting the definition of woodlands except that they are located within the Canadian Shield) located in or within 120 m of the HIWEC location were confirmed during the Site Investigation in conjunction with the desktop analysis and ELC field studies as described in Section 2.1.
+The Natural Heritage Assessment Guide for Renewable Energy Projects (MNRF, 2012a) defines "woodland" as a "treed area, woodlot or forested area, other than a cultivated fruit or nut orchard or a plantation established for the purpose of producing Christmas trees, that is located south and east of the Canadian Shield".
+Although the HIWEC study area is located within the Canadian Shield, woodlands therein were assessed using this definition, with the exception of being located on the Canadian Shield, to meet the requirements of the HIFN EA Guidance document.
+The presence, boundaries and characteristics of woodlands located in or within 120 m of the HIWEC location were confirmed during the Site Investigation in conjunction with the desktop analysis and ELC field studies as described in Section 2.1.

-The following ELC classifications were considered to constitute wooded areas: all vegetation communities within FO Community Series, as well as SWD, SWM, SWC, CUW and RBT Ecosites.
+The following ELC classifications were considered to constitute wooded areas: all vegetation communities within FO Community Series, as well as SWD, SWM, SWC, CUW and RBT Community Series.
 Wooded areas were further identified according to MNRF (2012a) procedures, which state that "a bisecting opening 20 m or less in width between crown edge is not considered to divide a woodland into two (2) separate woodlands and the area of the developed opening (e.g., maintained public opening or rail line) is not included in the wooded area calculation".
 Wooded areas were therefore established by grouping qualifying ELC polygons located within 20 m or less of each other.
 Wooded areas measuring at least 0.5 ha in size and located at least partially in or within 120 m of the HIWEC location were delineated and characterized.